Verdi

 Gilgore, who said he intended to push fortissimo when called for proved that

 when done properly, it could be exhilarating.
-Indeed, if you don’t think
+Indeed, if you don't think timpani

-it was performed.
+was performed.
 I was knocked out!

-I can’t say enough for this orchestra.
-Verdi’s Requiem is a magnificent
+Lastly, I can't say enough for this orchestra.
+Verdi's Requiem is a magnificent

 piece of music and when done well and with love, it resonates with the kind of